ChristianJBNB/File-Carving/README.md

 Sources for Example.eve

-Guide to Computer Forensics and Investigations
+Guide to Computer Forensics and Investigations (Our Class textbook)

 https://www.researchgate.net/publication/224397415_The_evolution_of_file_carving